A personal memoir about watching a Hammer horror classic and almost paying for the experience with my life

 But I stayed.
 I watched Vampire Circus in a daze.
 Freezing, shaking, burning, quaking, coughing, spitting.
 I made it to the finish line and deduced through my delirium that the film is perhaps Hammers greatest vampire offering, an absolutely mad and frantic piece of fantastique cinema with sex, blood, horror, fantastic bats, pretty sets, solid cast, lovely animals and a killer climax.

-When the reel wound out, I literally stumbled out of that house on the verge of collapse.
+When the reel wound out, I literally stumbled from that house on the very verge of collapse.

 Reg Hartt asked me if I was alright and I smiled and said yes and thanked him for an awesome evening.
 I moved back out into the stone-age Hell that was the cold Toronto night and made my journey home.
 I began sort of blacking out, mostly because I was exhausted but also because my body just wanted to call it a day.